 Portugal adopted the Government Resolution of 8 March 2012 obliging state-owned companies to adopt gender equality plans aiming, inter alia, at promoting gender balance in management and executive positions.
-The Government has also recommended that listed companies adopt such plans.
+The government has also recommended that listed companies adopt such plans2.
 Portugal passed law 62/2017, August 1, with the purpose of attaining balanced representation between women and men in the director and supervisory bodies of public sector companies and listed companies.
-The law requires public and listed companies to have one third of women representation.
-This new law, to be enforced on January 1, 2018, will see at least 33.3% of women comprising in public and listed companies in Portugal by 2020.
+The law requires public and listed companies to have one third of representation by women.
+This new law, to be enforced on January 1, 2018, will see at least 33.33% of women representation in public and listed companies in Portugal by 2020.
 To summarize this information, we present the following explanatory in Table 1.